 I do academics too.
-My activity is mainly related to the universities of Chieti (where I am adjunct professor of Sport Law) and Milano (where I used to teach at FOLSATEC, European School of Molecular Medicine PhD and at the Advanced Courses in Computer Forensics of the Statale University).
+My activity is mainly related to the universities of Chieti (where I am adjunct professor of Sport Law), Rome (where I am adjunct professor at the Department of IT – Master in network and system security) and Milan (where I used to teach at FOLSATEC, European School of Molecular Medicine PhD and at the Advanced Courses in Computer Forensics of the Statale University).
 But I gave lectures in several other faculties.
 My papers have been published by international and Italian scientific journals, and I gave speeches in USA, United Kingdom, France, Belgium, Czec Republic, Switzerland and Bulgaria.
 I provide lectures for the Unione delle Camere penali education programmes, bar associations and law enforcement training facilities (including Istituto superiore della Polizia di Stato, Centro addestramento Polizia postale, Carabinieri’s Centro nazionale amministrativo) about DNA forensics, computer crime and copyright law.

 My computer law monthly column on PC Professionale lasts since 1995 and is one of the oldest in Italy.
 Other articles and interviews on these topics have been published by major Italian daily newspapers and magazines, including La Repubblica e IlSole24Ore.